Cold Press Juicers vs Traditional Fast Juicers: Which One Is Better and Why?

 Because they are not having to operate at such a high speed, the motors are a lot quieter and will not create the same heat, protecting the nutrients and enzymes in your fruits and vegetables and producing a more nutritionally dense juice.

-We have summarised the reason to buy either a cold press machine or a fast, centrifugal machine below!
+Based on our team's experience, we have summarised the reason to buy either a cold press machine or a fast, centrifugal machine below.

 - You are wanting to do juice cleanses, fasts or improve the quality of your diet overall